 This recipe is so very simple, I just wanted to mention a few things for your air frying success.

-- After a thorough cleaning, pat dry the potatoes before rubbing with oil.
-This will allow the oil to create the crunchy exterior that makes these so delicious.
-You can use vegetable oil, peanut oil or olive oil.
+- How do the skins get so crispy?
+After a thorough cleaning, pat dry the potatoes with a paper towel or kitchen towel before rubbing with oil.
+This will allow the oil to create the crispy skin that makes these so delicious.
+You can use vegetable oil, peanut oil or olive oil for the exterior.

-- When air frying, it's important to leave room between the potatoes to allow air to circulate evenly.
+- How does an air fryer work?
+Air fryers have fans that use intense heat that's rapidly circulated at the desired temperature around the food.
+In this instance, when air frying it's important to leave room between the potatoes to allow air to circulate evenly.

 - Remove cooked potatoes from the air fryer using tongs or carefully remove the basket and dump the potatoes onto a platter, to protect your hands.

-- You may also like to try my recipes for Air Fryer Southern Fried Chicken and Air Fryer Crispy Potato Wedges, too.
+You may also like to try my recipes for Air Fryer Southern Fried Chicken and Air Fryer Crispy Potato Wedges.
+Crispy Air Fryer Pork Chops, Cajun seasoned Air Fryer Salmon and Air Fryer Jalapeno Popper Mushrooms.

 The loveable spud is very versatile and inexpensive, it's no wonder we all love these carb laden treats so much.
 A few dishes in the Melissa's Southern Style Kitchen Recipe Index to try: